 How Does It Work?

-- Display problems in seemingly dead user-agents:
+- Display problems in dead user-agents:

-- This is due to the same reasons as above.
-Let’s ignore Internet Explorer for Mac OS, Netscape Navigator 4, and pals.
+- Let’s please ignore Internet Explorer for Mac OS, Netscape Navigator 4, and pals.
+I do.

 Previous Error Reports